 Animal Spirit/Aura Generation

 - When her powers are active Vixen generates a glowing visual of the animal she is channeling.
 Large animals such as Hippos, Whales, Elephants, Bears or Buffalos completely surround her person while smaller ones such as bats, rats, birds or frogs appear either behind her or on her shoulder.
 It is unknown if other characters can see this image or not.

 - The totem is able to identify the origins of any animal or person even allowing Vixen to deduce that her foe was from another dimension as his physical body was a void in the red.

 Vixen originally could only assume the abilities of one animal at a time.
 However, she has been seen in one instance using the speed of the cheetah, combined with the durability/momentum of a rhinoceros, and the dexterity of a Capuchin monkey against a member of the Royal Flush Gang, and in another instance holding onto the traits of an entire forest of animals to get her comrades to safety.
 It has been thought that the totem increases her natural range for mimicking animals to 150 feet; however, as seen in her own mini-series, Vixen: Return Of The Lion, she does not require the totem.

 For a period Vixen was able to mimic the powers of other superhumans, though this was due to Anansi’s influence, and she can no longer do this.

-She possesses razor sharp claws which she is skilled in using in combat.
-She also possesses some abilities in animal control.
+Vixen has enhanced physical abilities (metahuman strength, agility, speed, stamina), even without invoking the abilities of the animal kingdom.
+She also possesses razor sharp claws which she is skilled in using in combat, and possesses some abilities in animal control.